joshchew24/notes/CPSC 404/Selection Evaluation.md

 	- use B+ Tree index on $Time$ to retrieve tuples satisfying first condition
 		- then apply $rating=5$ and $sid=3$ conditions
 	- use hash index on $<rating, sid>$, then check time condition
+### Approach 2
+- if we have 2 or more matching indexes
+-